 included the building of public air raid shelters.
 (Anderson

 In April 1937, two years before WW2 began, the government

 created an Air Raid Wardens' Service and recruited around

 200,000 volunteers.
-By the end of the war there had been 1.4
+By the end of the war there had

-who had other full time day jobs.
+time volunteers who had other full time day jobs.